spine-tools/Spine-Toolbox/docs/source/unit_testing_guidelines.rst

 Tests are run as a GitHub action whenever a branch is pushed to GitHub.
 This process is configured by :literal:`<project root>/.github/workflows/unittest_runner.yml`

-To execute the tests manually, run :literal:`python -munittest discover` in project's root.
+To execute the tests manually, run :literal:`pytest tests/` in project's root.

 Helpers
 ~~~~~~~